 Yachiyo Industry Co., Ltd.

--The Honda Group accounted for 82% of total sales.
+-The Honda Group accounted for 90% of sales.

 -The Company sold off all of its sheet-metal operations in and outside Japan.
 The Company consolidated its operations into plastic fuel tanks (PFTs) and sunroofs.

 - June 2014: Transferred the stamping operations in Canada to Matcor-Matsu Group of Companies.

 - October 2014: Transferred the stamping operations to Unipres (USA) and the PFT operations to its new production plant in Georgia, U.S.

 - June 2015: Transferred the parts business of H-One and the UK operations to N Press Assembly.

 - January 2016: Completed the transfer of the stamping operations in Japan to Topre.

 |-Listed on the JASDAQ Stock Exchange.||(As of Mar.
 31, 2018)|